Kansas Communities That Care Student Survey Overview and Frequently Asked Questions

 Between 30,000-99,000 surveys are submitted annually from 193-254 Kansas districts and private schools.

-Does the 2015 Student Data Privacy Act and 2022 legislative changes to parent consent requirements apply to this survey?
+Do the 2015 Student Data Privacy Act and 2022 legislative changes to parent consent requirements apply to this survey?

 Yes, this act requires written parental consent for surveys administered in schools.
 An information letter and consent form should be provided to parents of students in the 6th, 8th, 10th, and 12th grades at enrollment (occurring no more than four months prior to survey administration) or at least a month prior to the date of administration.
 A copy of the survey should be made available to parents.
 KCTC consent must be collected separately from other surveys, per KCTC Guidance for Changes to Parent Consent Requirements.